iamcyysue/home-temperature-and-humidity-monitoring-system/README.md

 ## Future Work

-### Cloud Hosting and Custom Domain

-The dashboard is currently developed and tested locally.

-Planned improvements:

-- Deploy the dashboard using Cloudflare Pages, AWS Amplify, or Amazon S3 with CloudFront.
-- Bind the dashboard to a custom domain.
-- Configure HTTPS.
-- Restrict production CORS to the dashboard domain.

----

 ### Dashboard Access Control

 Although the API is already protected by Cognito JWT authentication, the dashboard page itself should also be protected before production use.